SVappsLAB/iRacingTelemetrySDK/README.md

 1. Add the **RequiredTelemetryVars** attribute to the main class of your project

     The attribute takes an array of strings.
-The string values, are the name of the iRacing variables you want to use in your program.
+The string values, are the name of the iRacing telemetry variables you want to use in your program.

     ```csharp
     // these are the telemetry variables we want to track
-    [RequiredTelemetryVars(["gear", "isOnTrackCar", "rpm", "speed"])]
+    [RequiredTelemetryVars(["isOnTrackCar", "rpm", "speed", "PlayerTrackSurface"])]

     internal class Program
     {